BDeMo/homepage/_pages/about.md

 Career
 ======
-During the period of study, as an author and reviewer of Top AI conferences and journals, I have appreciated the fascination of research and what I want to do.
-I pursue further studies, a PhD career, and more insights about the nature of AI and the world.
-I wanna the difficulties encountered not to be KPIs and dull, but rather my own incompetence.
+During the period of study, as an author and reviewer of Top AI conferences and journals, I have appreciated the fascination of research and what I want to do, so I pursue further studies, a PhD career.
+Hope the difficulties encountered not to be KPIs and dull, but rather my own incompetence.

 Research Interests
 ======